bnzsa-logo-white

 In this series of three articles, Paul Stacey examines the current state of Account Based Marketing (ABM).
 He looks at the necessary alignment with sales and marketing strategies; an appraisal of the ABM vendor landscape and where to invest; and considers the essential linkage between high quality data and timely human intervention.

-ABM – A difficult, but rewarding ‘new normal’ for B2B sales
+Account Based Marketing – A difficult, but rewarding ‘new normal’ for B2B sales

 With greater uncertainty about technology investments, the current pandemic has ushered a necessary change in traditional B2B sales and marketing strategies and accelerated a greater need for effective account based marketing (ABM).